pconstantinides/SciStack/README.md

 - pull changes automaticaly when starting and push when quiting
 - print the entire title in search
 - add author field
+- add keyword field which is gonna take values from a pre-defined set.
+Thus there should be another command to add new keyword to the system.
 - test search by keyword
 - standardize DOI
 - write unit tests